maaz-khalid/Flight-Fare-Prediction/README.md

 # Flight Fare Prediction Web App deployed on Heroku

+Model fitting is done using Random Forest.

+Accuracy on test data is 80% and for train data it goes to 95%.

 The deployed web app is live [here.](https://predict-fare-flight.herokuapp.com/)

 This web app predicts the airfare between source and destination based on departure details, arrival details, number of stops and choice of airline.